CamiloCCarvalho/Exercises-PHP/05-diagonalDifference/description.md

-# Given a square matrix, calculate the absolute difference between the sums of its diagonals.
+<h1 align="center">Given a square matrix, calculate the absolute difference between the sums of its diagonals.</h1>

-# For example, the square matrix  is shown below:
+## For example, the square matrix  is shown below:

     1 2 3